RRC-ACE-Outreach/TechCamp/README.md

 ## Stream 2: Information Security, Javascript, and more
 Each session will be an opportunity to experience and explore some aspect of Information Technology.

 Video recordings for each session in this stream can be found on the **<a href="https://youtube.com/playlist?list=PL6Izhxz8ouOngvMBaB6csvb17fOvNYhKM" target="_blank">Red River College ACE YouTube Playlist for Stream 2</a>**.
+*HINT: hold the `CTRL` key on Windows, or `Command` on Mac when clicking the link to open in a new tab.*

 Sessions will include:
 1. **[Introduction to Information Security](/TechCamp%20-%20Information%20Security)**: The Instructor will demonstrate topics covered in our Information Security courses, including pentesting and malware analysis content. (link to come)